Rudy Gobert NBA Preview vs. the Warriors

-Rudy Gobert's Minnesota Timberwolves match up versus the Golden State Warriors at 8:30 PM ET on Sunday.
+Rudy Gobert's Minnesota Timberwolves hit the court versus the Golden State Warriors at 10:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.